Greece in the Eurovision Song Contest: Heads of delegation

-The public broadcaster of each participating country in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
+Each participating broadcaster in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
 The delegation, whose size can greatly vary, includes a head of press, the contestants, songwriters, composers and backing vocalists, among others.

 Costume designers

 Commentators and spokespersons

-For the show's broadcast in Greece, various commentators have provided comment on the contest in the local language.
+For the show's broadcast in Greece, various commentators have provided commentary on the contest in the local language.
 At the Eurovision Song Contest after all points are calculated, the presenters of the show call upon each voting country to invite each respective spokesperson to announce the results of their vote on-screen.